Best Photography Classes in Melbourne to Learn How to Use a DSLR

 Ever wanted to take advantage of your DSLR camera that’s been gathering dust?
 Well, now's your chance to learn the ins and outs of the trade at DSLR photography classes in Melbourne!
 It’s the perfect activity to get outside, enjoy being surrounded by nature and capture everyday moments with your loved ones.

 But what makes one photo ordinary and another the kind that stops you in your tracks?
-It could be as simple as the subject matter - a breathtaking landscape or an intimate portrait of a loved one.
-But it could also be a matter of how the light falls on your subject, or the composition of the photo - that is, where things are placed within the frame.
+It could be as simple as the subject matter, a breathtaking landscape or an intimate portrait of a loved one.
+But it could also be a matter of how the light falls on your subject, or the composition of the photo---that is, where things are placed within the frame.

 There is so much to learn, but as your knowledge grows, so will your creativity.
 And in time, you will get some stunning results.
-Fret no more, absorb some expert instruction from a photography class in Melbourne and get ready to expand your photo library with some interesting and beautiful images.
+Fret no more, absorb some expert instruction from photography classes in Melbourne and get ready to expand your photo library with some interesting and beautiful images.

 If you feel a tad overwhelmed by the manual mode of your DSLR camera, there is a range of interactive and fun photography workshops specialising in DSLR photography on offer in Melbourne.
 If you’re looking for romantic things to do in Melbourne, why not take your partner along to share the experience?

-A good place to start would be the Basic Photography Skills class.
+A good place to start would be the basic photography skills class.
 Your experienced guide will teach you the basics of how to use a DSLR camera and will help get you out of auto mode and feed your fearlessness to handle manual mode!
 You'll gain the confidence to make the most of your camera's manual mode, unlocking the secrets of ISO, shutter speed and aperture.

 Let's start with the basics